7 Best Trail Running Shoes For Hiking: 2026 Guide

 If you read the Hoka description above and ask yourself, “Why would anyone not want to feel the trail beneath them?” or “I prefer running barefoot,” look no further than to Altra.
 Altra trail runners are designed by the mantra less is more and are built to bring you back to how you naturally run.
 Their models are defined by a wider toe box, which allows your foot to expand and your toes to wiggle.
 Altra trail running shoes have little to no drop, which means your foot will fall and lay flat rather than from heel to toe (like most running shoes).
 Altra is the perfect brand for fans of the book “Born to Run” and you hippies who like the-toe running shoes.

-Before buying a pair of trail runners based on our lists, it is important to note that your best pick is based on what shoe style YOU prefer OR what fits your foot best!
+Before buying a pair of trail runners based on our list, it is important to note that your best pick is based on what shoe style YOU prefer OR what fits your foot best!
 While these are some of the most popular models found on the cardio kings and queens of the Colorado Rockies, your #1 Pick should be based on your desired shape and comfort.

-The Best Trail Running Shoes For Hiking
+The Best Trail Running Shoes For All Hiking Scenarios

 You can’t go wrong with any of these trail runners.
 These are the most popular and best quality for this season.